 NOTE 2: It is up to RRC-terminating IAB-donor-CU’s implementation to set up new backhaul resources or reuse the existing backhaul resources for the UE’s traffic.

 NOTE 3: How to perform the IAB Transport Migration Management/Modification procedures, and the IAB Resource Coordination procedure between the target F1-terminating IAB-donor-CU and the RRC-terminating IAB-donor-CU without Xn interface is up to implementation.

+NOTE 4: In presence of two logical DUs, DL traffic can be routed to the appropriate logical DU destination based on implementation, e.g., through TNL information.

 6. After all the UEs are handed over, the source F1-terminating IAB-donor-CU may initiate the removal of the F1 interface towards the source logical mobile IAB-DU.